 - Call 911: If injuries don’t require immediate hospitalization or medical attention, the next step is calling 911.
 At this point, ready your camera phone.

-- Get Info: If the driver stays, ask for their name.
-If witnesses are around, grab theirs too.
+- Get Information: If the driver stays, ask for their name.
+If witnesses are around, get their name too.

 - Tell Your Side: When an officer arrives, make sure your version of events is taken down.
-Sometimes, the police will take a statement from the driver and forget about the cycler.
+Sometimes, the police will take a statement from the driver for the police report and forget about the cyclist.

 - Call a Bicycle Accident Attorney: If you’re injured in any way, call an attorney as soon as possible.

-The most important rule at a bike accident scene is never to incriminate yourself.
-Don’t say it was your fault, don’t even insinuate it.
+The most important rule at a bike accident scene is to never incriminate yourself.
+Be cordial, but don’t admit fault.

 Liability and Fault Standards for California Bicycle Accident Lawsuits and Claims